-It’s said that designers are great conversation at cocktail parties because we know a little bit about many things because the work we do calls on us to interact with many industries and products.
-In my case I can talk about aircraft racing engines, hearts of palm, the Christian liturgical calendar, residential fencing, at-home health care and elementary school textbooks to name a few.
+It’s said that designers are great at conversation at cocktail parties because we know a little bit about many things because the work we do calls on us to interact with many industries and products.
+In my case, I can talk about aircraft racing engines, hearts of palm, the Christian liturgical calendar, residential fencing, at-home health care, and elementary school textbooks to name a few.
 But at the outset of this semester if you would have come up to me at a party and asked me about design research I would have been fumbling for words.
 Granted, after a semester of work I am still developing my own definition and getting my bearings but the past four months has allowed me to conclude two things:

 - Design Research is what I was made to do.

 - Every interaction, thought, relationship, product, value and generalization has been put on notice: I will never see the world the same way again.